athomasoriginal/dotfiles/README.md

 - If using `nvim-web-devicons` be sure to have [Nerd Font]
 - Installing plugins - type `:PlugInstall` into vim
 - Install and Build [parinfer-rust](https://github.com/eraserhd/parinfer-rust)
+- If `vim-prettier` can't find the prettier exe:
+  - move to `~/.vim/plugin/vim-prettier`
+  - run yarn install

 ### iterm2